Motivation¶

 The result is a plot of the solution to the differential equation with error bars!

-Julia needs to precompile the fairly large Plots.jl
+because Julia needs to precompile the fairly large Plots.jl package.
+This

-This makes Julia unsuitable for small scripts that get called frequently to perform light work.
+makes Julia unsuitable for small scripts that get called frequently to perform

 Ecosystem: The ecosystem of packages is less mature than e.g. Python and R, so you might not find a package that corresponds exactly to your favorite package in another language.

-Workaround 1: It’s straightforward to use external libraries in Python or R
+Workaround 1: It’s straightforward to use external libraries written in Python or R

-Workaround 2: Writing fast Julia code is easier than in most other languages so you might consider writing your own version!
+Workaround 2: Writing fast Julia code is easy and fun, so you might consider writing your own version!

 Rapid package evolution: Although most major packages have stabilized, there are still many packages that go through frequent large changes that can break your code.